 Roth IRA conversion ladder

 I hope I didn’t lose too many readers up to this point.
-The Roth IRA conversion is a pretty boring topic if you aren’t changing jobs or planning to retire soon.
-It’s a great gift from the IRS, though.
-Everyone should learn about this even if you are not quite ready to retire.
+The Roth IRA conversion is a pretty obscure concept if you aren’t changing jobs or planning to retire early.
+Nonetheless, it is a rare gift from the IRS.
+Everyone should learn about the Roth IRA conversion ladder even if you are not quite ready to retire yet.

-Okay, so the 2 main points are:
+Okay, the 2 main points are:

 - You pay tax at the time of conversion from 401k to Roth IRA.

 - You have to wait 5 years to avoid the 10% penalty on the earnings.

 The beauty of the Roth IRA conversion ladder is that it is perfect for early retirees.
 When you retire, your income will drop and you will be in a lower tax bracket.
 Nick can figure out how much money he needs to fund his lifestyle and convert that amount every year.
 He will pay much less tax this way than if he rollover his 401k to a Roth IRA in one shot.

 Let’s look at our account for example.